TerryHowe/JeepTech/.github/pull_request_template.md

-# Pull Request

 ## Description

-Please provide a brief description of the changes you're making.
+Provide a brief description of the changes you're making here.

 ## Copyright Verification